 The Mace: The shaft of the mace is crafted from the wood of a 100-year old cherry tree that fell on Welaunee Plantation, a plantation owned by the Mettler family, one of Maclay’s founding families that donated the 100 acres Maclay stands on today.
 The base of the mace is a silver acorn symbolizing the genesis of education and Maclay’s precious oak tree.
 The cuff features the name of the school and the founding date 1968.
 The gemstones that decorate the shaft were donated by the two class ring companies.
 The school seal is enameled in our school colors and sits surrounded by palms made of sterling silver to represent the Florida landscape.
 The silver was donated by founding families, the Langfords, the Subers, the Lines, and the Davenports.

 Alma Mater: The Alma Mater was written in 1975 by a student Terry Simpson.

-Senior Walk: On awards day during the last week of class, the senior class will wear their college shirts and parade through the Pre-K and Lower School hallway.
+Senior Walk: On awards day during the last week of class, the senior class wears their college shirts and parades through the Pre-K and Lower School hallway.